Kamin Science Center

-Kamin Science Center, formerly Carnegie Science Center, is one of the four Carnegie Museums of Pittsburgh, Pennsylvania.
+The Kamin Science Center, formerly known as the Carnegie Science Center, is one of the four Carnegie Museums of Pittsburgh, Pennsylvania.
 It is located in the Chateau neighborhood, across the street from Acrisure Stadium.

 Overview

-Kamin Science Center is the most visited museum in Pittsburgh, and is located along the Ohio River on the North Shore.
+The Kamin Science Center is the most visited museum in Pittsburgh, and is located along the Ohio River on the North Shore.
 It has five floors of interactive exhibits totaling over 400 exhibits, and attracts nearly 500,000 visitors each year.
 Among its attractions are the Buhl Planetarium (which features the latest in digital projection technology), the Rangos Giant Theater (promoted as "the biggest screen in Pittsburgh"), a physical home for some of Carnegie Mellon University’s Robot Hall of Fame (in the lobby of the Rangos Giant Cinema), the Miniature Railroad & Village, and the USS Requin (a World War II submarine).

 Updates

-In September 2025, the Science Center proudly unveiled its new name following a transformative $65 million gift from Daniel G. and Carole L. Kamin.
+On November 20, 2017, the Science Center opened the Rangos Giant Cinema, replacing the Rangos Omnimax Theater, one of only about 50 dome theaters in North America.
+In September 2025, the Science Center unveiled its new name following a $65 million donation from Daniel G. and Carole L. Kamin.

-This historic donation marks the beginning of an exciting new chapter, with several major projects set to launch over the next two years.
-These initiatives will enhance more than 75% of the Science Center’s exhibit spaces, creating dynamic, inclusive, and future-focused experiences for all visitors: